 - Each party’s rights are identifiable.
 The arrangement must clearly identify the goods or services to be provided.
 If the performance obligations cannot be identified, then it is impossible to determine when the transfer of control has occurred, which is prerequisite for recognizing revenue.

 - Payment terms are identified.
 As long as there is an enforceable right to receive payment in exchange for goods or services, the transaction price does not need to be expressly stated in the contract.
-The contract does need to include sufficient detail that the price can be reasonably estimated.
+The contract does need to include sufficient detail so that the price can be reasonably estimated.
 When determining if payment terms are identified, the entity should consider if there are any laws or legal precedents that the customer could use to override the contractual obligation to pay.

 - The contract has commercial substance.
 A contract only exists if the risk, timing, or amount of cash flows to an entity are expected to change as a direct result of the contract.

 - Collectibility is probable.
-The new standard requires vendors to evaluate a customer’s credit risk at contract inception.
+The standard requires vendors to evaluate a customer’s credit risk at contract inception.
 Consistent with current guidance, a vendor can only recognize revenue when payment is likely to be received.
 For more information, see our article on Collectibility.

 Entities should consider the following issues when addressing Step 1: